+86 4008783488

 Lead times can vary depending on the complexity and quantity of the order but typically range from 2 to 4 weeks.
 We strive to meet your schedule requirements while maintaining our quality standards.

-Our PCBs meet IATF:16949 standards, ensuring a consistent level of quality.
+Our PCB meet IATF:16949 standards, ensuring a consistent level of quality.

 We offer expedited services for urgent orders.
 Please contact our sales team to discuss your specific requirements and timelines.